gbmhunter/blog/content/electronics/circuit-design/digital-logic/latches-and-flip-flops/_index.md

 * Latches are either completely  _asynchronous_ and they act immediately when their inputs change, or they are _synchronous_ and provided a control signal which gates the latch so that it only acts when the control signal is a certain level (level-triggered) (the control signal called be called a clock).
 They are never edge-triggered.
 * Flip-flops are fed a clock-signal, and only act the transition of the clock signal between states (edge-triggered).
 Just like some latches, flip-flops are _synchronous_.

-{{% figure src="what-type-of-flipflop.png" width="700px" caption="No, this is not really part of the confusion.
+{{% figure src="what-type-of-flipflop.png" width="700px" caption="We're talking about the flip-flops on the right, not the left.
 If you're not following along, don't worry, this is a New Zealand thing :-D." %}}

 There is some confusing statements made in online references to the difference between latches and flip-flops.
 Some sources say latches are level-triggered and flip-flops are edge-triggered, but then go on to present a "D-type flip-flop" schematic which is actually level-triggered (normally transparent when the clock is high) and has no edge detection circuitry.
 Other sources say latches are not provided a clock whilst flip-flops need a clock, but then go to show a SR "latch" with an enable input, which could easily be driven by a clock signal.